sravanthi657/Todoist/readme.md

 > Run: python manage.py runserver

-I've worked with POSTGRES through terminal which is recommended to learn commmands and alternatively can use pgadmin.
+To check the creation and  updation of table lively I've worked with POSTGRES through terminal which is recommended to learn commmands and alternatively can use pgadmin.

 - <u>postgres integration:</u>
 > DATABASES = {